Community paediatrics

 Please contact the Patient Experience team on 0800 011 6113 (local call 01707 388164) or email hct.patientexperienceteam@nhs.net

-We would also love to hear about your experience on our service, please complete a survey by clicking here.
+We would also love to hear about your experience on our service, please complete our Patient experience survey.